LucianCrainic/LucianCrainic/README.md

 Hey!
 I'm Lucian D. Crainic, a student currently living in Rome, Italy.
 I'm getting a BSc in Computer Science at La Sapienza Universituy and learning programming through small projects on the side.

+I am an independent, hardworking, responsible, trustworthy and ambitious student that really enjoys computer science.
+I am always ready to share my experience and learn from others.

 <br>

 <p>